-The World Diamond Council (WDC) is an industry association dedicated to protecting the integrity of natural diamonds and their distribution chain.
+The World Diamond Council (WDC) is an industry association that works to safeguard the integrity of natural diamonds and their distribution chain.

-Created in 2000 to support international efforts to eliminate the trade in “conflict diamonds,” that mission continues and has been expanded to ensure that all diamonds in the pipeline are handled in accordance with universal principles of human rights, labor rights, anti-corruption and anti-money laundering.
+Formed in 2000 to combat the trade in conflict diamonds, the WDC now extends its mission to ensure that all diamonds are handled following universal principles of human rights, labor rights, anti-corruption, and anti-money laundering.

-The WDC’s membership includes businesses and organizations from around the globe, engaged in all sectors of the diamond industry and trade, from rough diamond producers through to retail jewelers.
+The WDC’s membership includes businesses and organizations from all sectors of the diamond industry, from rough diamond producers to retail jewelers.

-The WDC is the diamond and jewelry industry’s official representative in the tripartite coalition of the Kimberley Process (KP), which also includes representatives of 89 governments and members of civil society.
+The WDC represents the diamond industry in the Kimberley Process (KP), working alongside 89 governments and civil society representatives.

 The WDC also supports the KP though technical, financial and other means, including the Administrative Support Mechanism (AMS), which provides ongoing logistic and managerial assistance to the KP Chair and the KP Working Group.

 The WDC seeks to meet its goal through international advocacy, educating the industry, collaborating with other organizations, and creating tools that protect the diamond distribution chain.